 Co-ed buildings feature males and females living in the building on single gender floors, but the building is occupied by both genders.
 Residents in co-ed buildings have the opportunity to interact with a wide diversity of other students and be surrounded by a large amount of social and academically focused programming.

 Montana State University is committed to creating a culture of intellectual and personal growth.
 Because learning is enhanced when topics are examined from diverse perspectives and because individuals possess unique outlooks which reflect the world around us, Montana State University is dedicated to creating an inclusive community that embraces a rich mix in the composition of its student body, staff, and faculty.

 Offered in: Madison

-We have listed some details below about the living option:
+We have listed some details below about the Mixed Gender Housing living option:

-- Mixed Gender Housing (MGH) for the 2018-19 academic year is a new pilot program at Montana State University that allows students to live in a suite, regardless of their sex or gender.
+- Mixed Gender Housing (MGH) started as a pilot program during the 2018-2019 academic year at Montana State University that allows students to live in a suite, regardless of their sex or gender.
 This means that you may be in a suite with another student who identifies as a man, a woman, or any other gender identity.

 - Students will have the opportunity to participate in a number of hall and campus programs including Safe Zone Training, American Indian Heritage Day, Black History Month, India Night, Coming Out Day, International Food Bazaar as well as a number of other campus programs that are hosted throughout the year.